syntelos/odf/README.txt

 Installation

- * run ./init.sh && ./copy.sh && ./patch.sh out && ant
+ * run ./build.sh

  Produces odf.jar containing ODFDOM and SIMPLE.

 The SIMPLE package has been renamed from 'org.odftoolkit.simple' to 'odf'.